This plugin adds a fantasy sports pool to your blog. Play against other users, predict outcomes of matches and earn points.

 That's correct.
 The plugin has some basic styling, but it will not change your entire blog.
 You will have to fit the styling to your site yourself.
 Change your theme to overwrite/change the style of the plugin, or use a plugin to add extra custom stylesheets.
 Please don't change the css in the plugin folder; if you update the plugin, all your hard work will be gone.

-52 of 90 support threads in the last two months have been resolved.
+3 of 6 support threads in the last two months have been marked resolved.

 Got something to say?
 Need help?